-- Integrate with third-party business communication tools (CRM systems, knowledge bases, etc.)
+- Integrate with third-party communication tools (CRM systems, knowledge bases, etc.)

 - Route customers to the appropriate live team member

-- Record, organize, and analyze visitor and customer data, including website-interaction history, contact preferences, and company information
+- Record, organize, and analyze visitor and customer data, including website journey, contact preferences, and company information

-They provide 24/7/365 conversational marketing opportunities and general customer service/support, keeping human agents free to work on more complex and critical issues.
+They provide 24/7/365 conversational and inbound marketing opportunities, and general customer service/support, keeping human agents free to work on more complex and critical issues.

 A word of caution on chatbot use: because they’re automated, they can only assist consumers with the limited issues they’ve been programmed to manage–anything outside of that is beyond their scope.
-As such, rely on chatbots for simpler, routine tasks – not more difficult interactions.

 Live Chat Agents

-Live chat agents are customer service employees who interact directly with customers via chat messaging to solve issues, answer questions, and provide support.
+Live chat agents are customer service and sales reps who interact directly with customers via chat messaging to answer questions, make offers, and provide support.

-Currently, live-chat messaging is the most commonly used method of customer support, with 85% of businesses expected to use live chat support by the end of 2022.
+Currently, live-chat messaging is the most commonly used method of customer support.

 - Make customized recommendations for products or plans